CRI-Biocore/scRNA-2025-Workshop3/README.md

 1. Scale the integrated Seurat object to standardize expression values
 2. Apply Principal Component Analysis (PCA) for dimensionality reduction
 3. Construct a shared nearest neighbor graph and perform clustering
-4. Visualize the identified clusters using UMAP and t-SNE
+4. Clustering analysis using UMAP and t-SNE

 The complete execution steps and code can be found in the **[Section 6: Clustering Analysis (06-clustering.md)](./docs/06-clustering.md)** document.